mpetroff/pannellum/doc/json-config-parameters.md

 ### `minYaw` and `maxYaw` (number)

-Sets the minimum / maximum yaw the viewer can be centered at, in degrees.
+Sets the minimum / maximum yaw the viewer edge can be at, in degrees.
-Defaults to `-360` / `360`, i.e. no limit.
+Defaults to `-180` / `180`, i.e. no limit.

 ### `minPitch` and `maxPitch` (number)

-Sets the minimum / maximum pitch the viewer can be centered at, in degrees.
+Sets the minimum / maximum pitch the viewer edge can be at, in degrees.
-Defaults to `-85` / `85`.
+Defaults to `undefined`, so the viewer center can reach `-90` / `90`.

 ### `minHfov` and `maxHfov` (number)